Explanations » B1+ Grammar Explanations » Future continuous, future perfect

 We use the future perfect to talk about the duration of a situation until a certain time in the future.

-• By the time I leave, I will have been in England for 6 months.
+• By the time I leave, I will have been in England for six months.

-• In 2 years, we will have been married for 20 years.
+• In two years, we will have been married for twenty years.

 Future perfect: signal words